vysh9v-source/BREAST-CANCER-CLASSIFICATION/README.md

 Achieved approximately 97% accuracy.
 Implemented using Google Colab, Pandas, NumPy, and Scikit-learn.

+# DATASET SOURCE
-DATASET SOURCE -built-in Breast Cancer Wisconsin Diagnostic Dataset from scikit-learn which has 569 samples and 30 features.
+Built-in Breast Cancer Wisconsin Diagnostic Dataset from scikit-learn which has 569 samples and 30 features.